 Access control

-This LMS qualification deals with the permissions and restrictions set for users within the platform.
+This LMS qualification deals with the permissions and restrictions set for end users within the platform.
 Access control settings determine who can view or interact with specific content, features, and functionalities based on their roles and the overall organizational hierarchy.

 With access control, administrators can manage user permissions quickly and easily to streamline user workflows and protect crucial data.
-It’s best to select LMSs that have varied access control parameters suitable for your organization’s structure.
+It’s best to select LMSs that have varied role-based access control parameters suitable for your organization’s structure.

-Other important LMS standards and requirements
+Other Important LMS Standards and Requirements

 Learning platforms have many extra features.
 Some of them may be helpful to you, while others can be unnecessary or even a distraction.
 It all depends on your business needs.
 Here are some of the most popular non-essential functionalities you can find (and put to good use) in learning management systems.